ikunetwork/WhitePaper/README.md

 Upon `RSTCrowdsale[x]` achieving its softcap - minimum BTC/ETH required to achieve milestone:

 1. \[y%\] of the funds will be released to the R&D team,
-2. All `RST[x]` Holders will be able to participate in an `RST[x]DC` on a per project basis, and
+2. All `RST[x]` Holders will be able to participate in their respective `RST[x]` sub-network, and
-3. IKU Token Holders earn fees in `RST[x]` as described below under **Fees and the Network Digital Wallet**.
+3. IKU Token Holders earn `RST[x]` as described below under ** `RST[x]` Bandwidth and the Network Digital Wallet**.

-Funds released to the R&D team in BTC, ETH and IKU can be converted to fiat, through a trusted third party crypto to fiat provider.
+Funds released to the R&D team in BTC and ETH can be converted to fiat, through a trusted third party crypto to fiat provider.
 In addition, prior to initiating a clinical trial, an `RST[x]DC` will be responsible for ensuring ethical compliance through an institutional review board.

 **Smart contract code for **`RSTCrowdsale`